Take in some live music in the Treasure Valley this week

-Here’s what’s happening in live entertainment at Treasure Valley bars and restaurants from Dec.
-30-Jan.
-5.
+Here’s what’s happening in live entertainment at Treasure Valley bars and restaurants from Jan.
+6-12.

 Angell’s Bar and Grill Renato: Fri-Sat: Michael Laky, 6-9 p.m.
 999 W. Main St., Boise.
 342-4900.